Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.

 When antihistamines and mast cell stabilizers cannot control allergy symptoms, a corticosteroid may help.
 Corticosteroids can be taken as a nasal spray to treat nasal symptoms or through an inhaler, usually to treat asthma.

 Doctors prescribe a corticosteroid (such as prednisone) to be taken by mouth only when symptoms are very severe or widespread and all other treatments are ineffective.
-If taken by mouth at high doses and for a long time (for example, for more than 3 to 4 weeks), corticosteroids can have many, sometimes serious side effects (see Joint Disorders: Corticosteroids: Uses and Side Effects).
+If taken by mouth at high doses and for a long time (for example, for more than 3 to 4 weeks), corticosteroids can have many, sometimes serious side effects (see Sidebar 3: Corticosteroids: Uses and Side Effects).
 Therefore, corticosteroids taken by mouth are used for as short a time as possible.

 Creams and ointments that contain corticosteroids can help relieve the itching associated with allergic rashes.
 One corticosteroid, hydrocortisone, is available OTC.